 The absolute best way to get to know the island is to take the trips.
 You will always be picked up from the hotel and driven back to the same place.
 We’ve been traveling with Hurtigruten Svalbard and we think they are awesome.

-There are different things to do in Spitsbergen, depending on the season of the year.
+There are different things to do in Svalbard, depending on the season of the year.

 It’s completely different than Longyearbyen.
-Be sure to visit Krasniy Medved bar to try the local liquor.
+Be sure to visit the Krasniy Medved bar to try the local liquor.
 Russians believe that you should drink alcohol as strong as the latitude you are currently at.
-Barentsburg is 78° 4′ N. Yes, they do have a mix of booze that is so strong.
+Barentsburg is 78° 4′ N. Yes, they do have a mix of booze that is so strong!

 One of the best Svalbard travel tips for the dog lovers is to visit Green Dog farm.
 There are more than 200 hundred animals in there, most of them are working with the tourists.